k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 can also be specified in the `run_SSMSE()` function.

 Two management strategies were tested with each of the OMs using the built-in “EM” management strategy option in SSMSE.
-This type of management strategy uses an SS3 model to estimate population size and status (simulating a stock assessment), and the SS3 forecast file associated with the estimation model to estimate management benchmarks and set future catches consistent with the harvest controls specified by the user in the estimation model forecast file.
+The "EM" management strategy uses an SS3 model to estimate population size and status (simulating a stock assessment), and the SS3 forecast file associated with the estimation model to estimate management benchmarks and set future catches consistent with the harvest controls specified by the user in the estimation model forecast file.
-Two management strategies with alternative target harvest rates corresponding to a Spawning Potential Ratio (SPR) of 30% or 45% (SPR<sub>30</sub> and SPR<sub>45</sub>, respectively) were used.
-The estimation model assumed constant natural mortality of 0.2 yr<sup>-1</sup> (i.e., matching true base natural mortality but not accounting for spikes in natural mortality).
+Two management strategies with alternative target harvest rates corresponding to a Spawning Potential Ratio (SPR) of 30% or 45% ($SPR_30$ and
+$SPR_45$, respectively) were used.
+The estimation model assumed constant natural mortality of 0.2 $yr^{-1}$ (i.e., matching true base natural mortality but not accounting for spikes in natural mortality included in some OMs).

-The forecasting module of the SS3 estimation model estimated the management benchmarks corresponding to SPR<sub>30</sub> or SPR<sub>45</sub>.
-SPR is defined as the fraction of the fished spawning stock biomass per recruit relative to the unfished spawning stock biomass per recruit [@goodyear1993].
-For example, an harvest rate corresponding to SPR<sub>30</sub> would lead to 30% of unfished SSB per recruit (higher harvest rate), while the lower harvest rate associated with SPR<sub>45</sub> would leave 45% of unfished SSB per recruit (lower harvest rate).
-The SPR<sub>30</sub> and SPR<sub>45</sub> management strategies demonstrate potential tradeoffs associated with managing with less precaution by allowing more fishing in the short term (SPR<sub>30</sub>) or by managing with more precaution by allowing less fishing in the short term (SPR<sub>45</sub>).
+The forecasting module of the SS3 estimation model estimated the management benchmarks corresponding to $SPR_30$ or $SPR_45$.
+SPR is defined as the fraction of the fished spawning stock biomass per recruit relative to the unfished spawning biomass per recruit [@goodyear1993].
+For example, a harvest rate corresponding to $SPR_30$ would lead to 30% of unfished spawning biomass per recruit (higher harvest rate), while the lower harvest rate associated with
+$SPR_45$ would leave 45% of unfished spawning biomass per recruit (lower harvest rate).
+The $SPR_30$ and $SPR_45$ management strategies demonstrate potential tradeoffs associated with managing with less precaution by allowing more fishing in the short term ($SPR_30$) or by managing with more precaution by allowing less fishing in the short term ($SPR_45$).
-The assessment and associated management action happened every 5 years in all scenarios, so the SS3 forecast module for each scenario also generated projections of five years of catch at the fishing mortality rate corresponding to SPR<sub>45</sub> or SPR<sub>30</sub>.
-The five years of catch was then removed from the simulated population in the OM as each OM was projected forward in time until the next assessment time step.The simulations applied a management period of 50 years into the future.
+The assessment and associated management action happened every 5 years in all scenarios, so the SS3 forecast module for each scenario also generated projections of five years of catch at the fishing mortality rate corresponding to $SPR_45$ or $SPR_30$.
+The five years of catch was then removed from the simulated population in the OM as each OM was projected forward in time until the next management strategy time step (in this case study, every 5 years).
+The simulations applied a management period of 50 years into the future.

 Performance metrics quantify the goals of the management system and are used to measure the relative performance of each management strategy within the MSE.
-To quantify performance in the long-term, point estimates of catch, standard deviation of catch across years, and the spawning stock biomass (SSB; a measure of population size) were extracted from the last 25 years of the simulations and averaged for each iteration across years, then plotted by scenario.
+To quantify performance in the long-term, point estimates of catch, standard deviation of catch across years, and the spawning biomass (a measure of population size) were extracted from the last 25 years of the simulations and averaged for each iteration across years, then plotted by scenario.
 In addition, to understand the short term effects on fishing, short-term catch was calculated by extracting point estimates of catch from the first 10 years of the projection, averaging for each iteration across years, and plotting.

-The code used to set up this simulation is available at [https://nmfs-fish-tools.github.io/SSMSE/manual/M-case-study-ex.html](https://nmfs-fish-tools.github.io/SSMSE/manual/M-case-study-ex.html).
+The R code used to set up this simulation is available at [https://nmfs-fish-tools.github.io/SSMSE/manual/M-case-study-ex.html](https://nmfs-fish-tools.github.io/SSMSE/manual/M-case-study-ex.html).

 Iterations were excluded if any runs of the estimation model failed to converge,